somleng/somleng-scfm/docs/GETTING_STARTED.md

 Typically you don't want to call everyone in your contacts table.
 Let's say for this example that we only want to call females.

 To do this let's update the callout population specifying the `contact_filter_params` which will limit our population of the callout.
+Note that the `contacts_filter_params` are nested under `parameters` attribute.
+A batch operation will have different configurable parameters depending on the type.

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -XPATCH http://scfm:3000/api/callout_populations/1 -d contact_filter_params[metadata][gender]=f'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -XPATCH http://scfm:3000/api/batch_operations/1 -d parameters[contact_filter_params][metadata][gender]=f'
 ```

 Again since we're updating a record, a successful response will return `No Content`.